Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/oopsRules/README.md

 - If there are no matching type arguments method, and each method promotes similar number of arguments, there will be ambiguity.
 - One type is not de-promoted implicitly for example double cannot be depromoted to any type implicitly.

+## Method Overriding
-- If subclass (child class) has the same method as declared in the parent class, it is known as method overriding in java.
+- If subclass (child class) has the same method as declared in the parent class, it is known as method overriding.
+- - Method must have same name and parameters as in the parent class for overriding.
+- Method overriding is used to provide specific implementation of a method that is already provided by its super class.
+Also used for runtime polymorphism.
+- We cannot override static method (not also main method) because static method is bound with class whereas instance method is bound with object.
+Static belongs to class area and instance belongs to heap area.
+- Method Overriding with Access Modifier: if you are overriding a method, overridden method (i.e. declared in subclass) must not be more restrictive.
+-  Covariant Return Type: It is possible to override method by changing the return type if subclass overrides any method whose return type is Non-Primitive but it changes its return type to subclass type.

+## super Keyword
 - The super keyword in java is a reference variable which is used to refer immediate parent class object.
--